Agbrainerd/context-launcher/README.md

 MIT License - feel free to use and modify as needed.
 See LICENSE.txt for details.

 ## Changelog

+### v1.1.1
+- Fixed a bug where config editor was not launching from task bar menu
+- Added support for single-key shortcuts for e.g. F13-F24
+- Made quality of life updates to config editor

 ### v1.1.0
 - Config file now stored in AppData (no admin needed to edit settings)